Code runtime avatar

 What it does

-This Actor executes TypeScript/JavaScript that an AI agent submits through the Apify MCP Server's Code Mode, then returns whatever the script printed.
+Executes one JS script that an AI agent submits through the Apify MCP Server, then returns whatever the script printed.

-Code Mode exists so an agent can do many Apify operations in one go — search the Store, run an Actor, read its dataset, filter and aggregate the results — instead of sending every intermediate result back through the model and wasting tokens.
+Lets an agent do many Apify operations in one call — search the Store, run an Actor, read its dataset, filter and aggregate — instead of sending every intermediate result back through the model.
 This Actor is the sandbox that runs that script.

 How it works

 • One script per run.
-The Actor reads your code, runs it once, writes the result, and exits.
+Reads code, runs it once, writes the result, exits.

-• Inside the script a global apify object exposes a small, typed subset of the Apify API — run Actors, read/write datasets and key-value stores — using the current run's token (see below).
+• A global apify object exposes a small, typed subset of the Apify API — run Actors, read/write datasets and key-value stores — using the current run's token.

 Input